Bryan Health

 Bryan Health (formerly BryanLGH Health System) is an American not-for-profit healthcare organization located in Lincoln, Nebraska.
-The system operates an acute-care hospital, several outpatient clinics and a College of Health Sciences, as well as a physician network and a heart institute.
+The system operates an acute-care hospital, several outpatient clinics as well as a physician network and a heart institute.
+The system is affiliated with the Bryan College of Health Sciences.
+The system was established in 1997 from the merger of Bryan Memorial Hospital and Lincoln General Hospital.

 History

 The organization was formed in 1997 by the merger of two pre-existing hospitals in Lincoln: Bryan Memorial Hospital and Lincoln General Hospital.
 The name BryanLGH was chosen to reflect the names of the pre-existing hospitals, both of which had been in operation since 1926.
-The College of Health Sciences also opened in 1926 as Bryan School of Nursing.
 Bryan's physician network and heart institute have been added since the merger.

-The organization's name is derived from William Jennings Bryan's gift of land to the United Methodist Church for a hospital in 1922.
+The organization's name is derived from William Jennings Bryan's gift of land to the United Methodist Church for the East Campus hospital in 1922.

-The Vice President of United States Richard Bruce Cheney was born in Bryan Memorial Hospital at 1941.
+In 2003, the hospital system opened Crete Area Medical Center.
+In 2012, the hospital system rebranded from BryanLGH Health System to Bryan Health.
+In 2019, Bryan began expanding its healthcare further outside of Lincoln.
+The system purchased Grand Island Regional Medical Center in 2019.
+It developed Merrick Medical Center, which opened in 2022.
+It purchased Kearney Regional Medical Center in 2022.

 Healthcare facilities

-The hospital known as Bryan Medical Center, founded in 1926, operates as two campuses, Bryan Medical Center East and Bryan Medical Center West, which are often still referred to locally as Bryan Memorial and Lincoln General.
-In 2012 the name was changed from BryanLGH Medical Center.
-The hospital has 672 beds and serves patients from throughout Nebraska and neighboring states.

-The system operates the Crete Area Medical Center (founded in 1950), a full-service rural health clinic in Crete, Nebraska with 24 licensed beds.
-Bryan Health operates the Kearney Regional Medical Center with 93 licensed beds founded in 2014 in Kearney, Nebraska.
+Bryan Health operates six hospitals, 45 physician clinics, four urgent care facilities, and a specialty clinic.
+Two of their hospitals, Bryan West Campus and Kearney Regional Medical Center, are level II and level III trauma centers respectively.
+Bryan East Campus is the oldest hospital in the system, being established in 1925.